 Changes to this setting take effect the next time Burp starts up.

 [Pro version] These settings let you configure Burp to save a backup of all tools' state and configuration in the background at a configurable interval, and also optionally on exit.

 Using these options means you will generally have a recent backup copy of your work in the event that Burp exits abnormally.
 If you have configured the target scope for your work, you can use the "Include in-scope items only" to reduce the amount of data that must be saved.

-[Pro version] See the Task Scheduler help.
+[Pro version] See the Task Scheduler documentation.

 You can help improve Burp by submitting anonymous feedback about Burp's performance.

 Feedback only contains technical information about Burp's internal functioning, and does not identify you in any way.
 If you do report a bug, you can help us diagnose any problems that your instance of Burp has encountered by including your debug ID.